Leo Fender: The History and Legacy of the Man Behind the Guitars

 The Fender Floodgates Open

 As can be expected from any new invention, the Esquire had quite a few issues, the most notable being its quick-to-warp neck.
 The lack of a truss rod meant no adjustments were possible, and any weather-bent neck had to be completely replaced.
-Less than 50 were made, and this first model was discontinued before the end of the year.
+Less than 50 of these models were made before they were discontinued by the end of the 1950.

-Heading back to the workshop, Leo Fender and his associates made some adjustments to the Esquire’s design, adding an additional pickup and a much-needed truss rod, then issued the Fender Broadcaster in 1951.
+Heading back to the workshop, Leo Fender and his associates made some adjustments to the Esquire’s design, adding an additional pickup and a much-needed truss rod.
+This Esquire "mark II" was released as the Fender Broadcaster in 1951.

 This name, however, would not stick around long, for Gretsch had previously lain claim to it for their “Broadkaster” drum line.
 The solution?
 Simply snip “Broadcaster” off the decals!
 The result was the model-less Fender “Nocasters” of ‘51.